As they say, history does not repeat itself, but it rhymes.

 The OLD way of onboarding is a complicated process consisting of: Updating a resume, searching job listings, submitting a CV and cover letter to prospects, interviewing in person, completing background checks, verifying education history, completing all HR and payroll documentation, THEN go to work.

-The NEW way, with Web3 identity in hand, and ledger verified reputation, the process is slashed.
+The NEW way, with verifiable data identity in hand, and ledger verified reputation, the process is slashed.
 By having a DID assigned to yourself, and Verifiable Credentials building your reputation over time, most onboarding processes can be eliminated.

 Locate opportunity online > Join community and offer services > Allow access to required credentials of your DID > Choose wallet address to receive payment > Begin work immediately.